About the Curator: Sean Silver

 A course entitled "The Novel and the Museum" was recently awarded the ASECS Innovative Course Prize.
 As part of this class, students build a museum of literary objects.
 The catalogue of this museum, featuring students' writing, is published at the University of Michigan Espresso Book Machine.

 I have recently launched a course called "Reading with Your Laptop," training students to program in R, and introducing them to half-a-dozen innovative techniques they can employ in the R environment.
 Students work in research teams, authoring reports based on collaborative research.
-Some of these reports involve work in the archives; others involve data crunching and network analysis.
 What would literary-critical work look like if it was done in the sciences?
 I am aiming to find out.

 Hendrick Dankaerts, "Royal Gardener John Rose Presenting a Pineapple to King Charles II" (Wikimedia Commons); Bertie Greatheed, "Alfonso Appeared in the Center of the Ruins," (courtesy Lewis Walpole Library, Yale University); Horace Walpole's marginal mark in e arme overo... di Venitia (Venice, 1578), the first serendipitous moment so-called (courtesy Lewis Walpole Library, Yale University).